-Among the many jobs that I have had over the course of my life, I was once a teller at a bank for South Shore Bank in Randolph, Massachusetts, working in the drive-up window whenever possible.
+Among the many jobs I have held over the course of my life, I once worked as a teller at South Shore Bank in Randolph, Massachusetts, where I frequently staffed the drive-up window.

 I chose to work in the drive-up window whenever possible because it was the busiest station in the bank, so it was the best way to avoid boredom.

 It was also the most universally despised station in the bank, so my coworkers were happy to let me have it.
-But I was working two jobs at the time – more than 18 hours a day – so I didn’t have much entertainment in my life.
+However, I was working two jobs at the time – more than 18 hours a day – so I didn’t have much free time for entertainment.
 Anything I could do to keep my mind active was a plus.

-At one point, the high customer volume of the drive-up created a problem for me.
+At one point, the high volume of customers at the drive-up created a problem for me.
 When bank tellers reconcile their drawers at the end of the night, they are allowed to be plus or minus a certain amount of money.

 A small amount, of course, but mistakes happen.